Supporting Wellness for Those Living with Restless Leg Syndrome: The Gut Connection

 Caffeine: Found in coffee, tea, chocolate, and soda, caffeine activates excitatory neurotransmitters and may aggravate RLS symptoms in some individuals by promoting motor activity.

-Stress: Chronic stress can alter cortisol production and may affect dopamine levels in the brain – a neurotransmitter associated with smooth muscle activity and movement regulation.
+Stress: Chronic stress can alter cortisol production and may affect dopamine levels in the brain – a neurotransmitter Go to pmc7005631associated with, opens in a new tab smooth muscle activity and movement regulation.

 The Gut-RLS Connection: Emerging Research